-Mortgage closing documents may seem confusing and many times redundant, however, there are strict rules and mortgage lending regulations with regards to disclosures, re-disclosures, and mortgage loan documents.
-The mortgage loan approval process is a long process and mortgage lenders need to make sure that all mortgage closing documents are properly disclosed, dated, and signed by all parties.
+Mortgage closing documents may seem confusing and many times redundant.
+There are strict rules and mortgage lending regulations with regards to disclosures, re-disclosures, and mortgage closing documents.
+The mortgage loan approval process is a long process.
+Lenders need to make sure that all mortgage closing documents are properly disclosed, dated, and signed by all parties.

 Mortgage Application Process

-First thing I’ll go over is the standard mortgage application a.k.a. the 1003 (Ten 03), or officially known as the Uniform Residential Loan Application.
-This might be the most important step and the most important mortgage closing documents which can lead to having a smooth and a problem free process or a bumpy, frustrating process.
+The first thing I’ll go over is the standard mortgage application a.k.a.
+1003 (Ten 03), or officially known as the Uniform Residential Loan Application.
+This might be the most important step and the most important mortgage closing documents which can lead to having a smooth and problem-free process or a bumpy, frustrating process.

-Important Mortgage Closing Documents: Good Faith Estimate
+Important Mortgage Closing Documents

 Other Mortgage Closing Documents